Contributor: Mt. Regis clinical team member Lauren N. Hardy, MA

-Many people do not realize the intense amount of stress that goes into becoming a respected athlete.
+Many people do not realize the intense amount of pressure on athletes and what goes into becoming a respected athlete.
 When fans go to watch any type of sporting event, they are captivated by the level of skill, talent, and dedication that the players exhibit.

 They enjoy the atmosphere of cheering for their favorite team or for their favorite athlete.
 They may believe that it is by natural talent alone that these athletes are able to excel so exceptionally.
 But while natural talent is definitely a key component, the road to athletic success encompasses much, much more.